Vonng/pigsty/docs/PGSQL-ADMIN.md

 You can also perform an in-place major upgrade, which is not recommended especially when certain extensions are installed.
 But it is possible.

-Assume you want to upgrade PostgreSQL 14 to 15, you have to [add packages](#adding-packages) to yum repo, and guarantee the extensions has exact same version too.
+Assume you want to upgrade PostgreSQL 14 to 15, you have to [add packages](#adding-packages) to yum/apt repo, and guarantee the extensions has exact same version too.

 ```bash
 ./pgsql.yml -t pg_pkg -e pg_version=15                         # install packages for pg 15